existencelabs/keystamp-whitepaper/README.md

 As such, it is crucial that the database be hashed, signed and timetsamp whenever the is a new entry.
 The issuer can thus modify the registry, revoking keys for certain legal identities or rights.
 Keys that are compromised can be removed from the registry.

+The hash of the registry is timestamped and saved along with an archive cache of the registry at that time, so that it can be proven that a certain signature by performed by a legal id by looking at the official registry of the organization at that time.

 ### Proof-of-compliance

 The Proof-of-Compliance is the output of the Keystamp process.
 It is a protocol for generating and auditing tamper-evident proofs.
 Amongts the data provided is: